Parent pages:

 Solution

-There is workaround for these issues: element could be replaced to two nested elements, where inner element has desired background color as its background, outer element background color is equal to desired border color, and outer element has padding equal to desired border width.
+There is a workaround for these issues: element can be replaced with two nested elements, where the inner element has the desired background color as its background while the outer element’s background color is equal to the desired border color, and the outer element has padding equal to the desired border width.

 HTML: